awsdocs/amazon-elasticache-docs/doc_source/memcache/Clusters.md

-# Managing your ElastiCache clusters<a name="Clusters"></a>
+# Managing clusters<a name="Clusters"></a>

 A *cluster* is a collection of one or more cache nodes, all of which run an instance of the Memcached cache engine software\.
 When you create a cluster, you specify the engine and version for all of the nodes to use\.

 The following diagram illustrates a typical Memcached cluster\.
-Memcached clusters contain from 1 to 20 nodes across which you horizontally partition your data\.
+Memcached clusters contain from 1 to 40 nodes across which you horizontally partition your data\.

 To request a limit increase, see [AWS Service Limits](https://docs.aws.amazon.com/general/latest/gr/aws_service_limits.html) and choose the limit type **Nodes per cluster per instance type**\.